Prakriti2901/Water-Quality/README.md

 District-wise distribution
 Year-wise variation
 Seasonal analysis

-Correlation Analysis
+📌Correlation Analysis
 Correlations:
 Explore correlations between RSC, pH, and TDS values to identify relationships and potential dependencies between water quality parameters.
 Correlation Heatmap: Visualize correlations between variables to understand the strength and direction of relationships.

-Insights and Findings
+📌Insights and Findings
 Key Insights:
 Identify regions with poor water quality based on parameter distributions and trends observed over the years.
 Analyze seasonal variations and their impact on water quality parameters.
 Recommendations: Provide actionable recommendations for water resource management and public health interventions based on the analysis findings.

-Machine Learning Approach (if applicable)
+📌Machine Learning Approach (if applicable)
 Algorithms Considered: Logistic Regression, K-Nearest Neighbors (KNN), Artificial Neural Network (ANN) Feature Selection: Exclude irrelevant features such as geographical coordinates, village, and season.
 Evaluation Metrics: Accuracy scores for model evaluation on test datasets.

-Conclusion
+📌Conclusion
 The analysis of water quality parameters using machine learning techniques provides valuable insights into the state of groundwater quality and its implications for various stakeholders.
 By understanding the distribution, trends, and correlations between key parameters, informed decisions can be made to improve water resource management practices and safeguard public health.

-Future Work
+📌Future Work
 Incorporating Additional Data: Explore the integration of additional data sources such as meteorological data, land use patterns, and groundwater recharge rates for more comprehensive analysis.
 Advanced Machine Learning Models: Experiment with advanced machine learning models such as Random Forest, Gradient Boosting, or Deep Learning architectures to improve prediction accuracy.
 Validation through Field Studies: Validate the analysis findings through field studies and real-world experiments to ensure the reliability and applicability of the proposed recommendations.

-Acknowledgements
+📌Acknowledgements
-Data Sources: [List data sources or organizations providing the water quality dataset] Libraries Used: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow, Keras Contact Information
+Data Sources: [List data sources or organizations providing the water quality dataset] Libraries Used: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow, Keras

+📌Contact Information
 For inquiries or collaboration opportunities, please contact:

 [Your Name]